 i.
 Elevational migrants

 We found support for 6 models explaining switching from an EM tactic (including the null model), but only the top-ranked model had informative covariates (AICC weight = 0.15; log-likelihood = -68.42; K= 4; MCC = 0.21; Appendix S3: Table S1).
 Based on this model, switching was influenced by the interaction between the proportion of developed lands in the winter range and herd-level movement tactic diversity.
 Considering the two covariates separately, EMs with low levels of developed land on their winter range or in herds with low movement diversity were more likely to switch tactics.
-However, elk in herds with high movement diversity were more likely to switch at high levels of winter range development, whereas those in herds with low or average movement diversity were more likely to switch at low levels of development (Fig. 3).
+However, elk in herds with high movement diversity were more likely to switch at high levels of winter range development, whereas those in herds with low or average movement diversity were more likely to switch at low levels of development (Fig. 3; Appendix S3: Table S1).

 ii.
-Short distance migrants
+Short-distance migrants

 The only supported model of switching from an SDM tactic explained switching as a function of the interaction between the proportion of developed land on the spring migratory route and herd-level migratory diversity (AICC weight = 0.97; log-likelihood = -92.45; K = 4; MCC = 0.25).
-Only the herd-level movement diversity covariate was significantly different from zero, indicating the likelihood of switching from an SDM tactic increased as movement tactic diversity increased (Appendix S3: Table S2).
+Only the herd-level movement diversity covariate was significantly different from zero, indicating the likelihood of switching from an SDM tactic increased as movement tactic diversity increased (see Appendix S3: Table S2).
 The covariates for both spring migratory route developed land and the interaction term were not informative.

 iii.
-Long distance migrants
+Long-distance migrants

 There were five competitive models of the drivers of switching from a LDM tactic (including the null model).
-The best-supported model was a function of the interaction between winter range snow depth and herd-level movement tactic diversity (AICC weight = 0.17; log-likelihood = -39.62; K = 4; MCC = 0.31; Appendix E).
+The best-supported model was a function of the interaction between winter range snow depth and herd-level movement tactic diversity (AICC weight = 0.17; log-likelihood = -39.62; K = 4; MCC = 0.31; Appendix S3: Table S3).
 Based on this model, the likelihood of switching increased as snow depth and herd-level movement diversity increased when holding the other covariates at mean values.
 The likelihood of switching from an LDM tactic increased as snow depth increased when herd-level movement tactic diversity was at average or low values (Fig. 4).
 However, LDM in herds with high movement tactic diversity were more likely to switch at low and intermediate snow depths (Fig. 4).
-The three remaining supported models indicated an increased likelihood of switching as the proportion of developed land on the spring migratory route increased (Appendix S3: Table S3).
+The three remaining supported models indicated an increased likelihood of switching as the proportion of developed land on the spring migratory route increased (see Appendix S3: Table S3).
 One of these models also indicated that the likelihood of switching from an LDM tactic decreased as snow depth increased, similar to the “High” herd-level diversity line in Fig. 4.

 iv.
 Residents